Header image courtesy of @sungmassagehk (via Instagram)

 Lounge Hakuba, Unit 302, Tower 535, 535 Jaffe Road, Causeway Bay | (+852) 2111 1707

 What is a holiday without photo ops?
-While most of Hong Kong’s prettiest temples of the Chinese variety (Taoist, to be specific), there have been a few little serene Japanese-style photo spots cropping up around our parks.
+While most of Hong Kong’s prettiest temples are of the Chinese variety (Taoist, to be specific), there have been a few little serene Japanese-style photo spots cropping up around our parks.
 One of the most popular ones can be found at Tin Hau Temple Road Garden No. 3, on (you guessed it) Tin Hau Road, which fits a lovely shoji (障子; paper screen) façade, stone bridge, and foliage into its minuscule footprint.
 Another can be found at Hoi Sham Park in To Kwa Wan, which also has a little pink pavilion overlooking the surrounding waters and a few (rather scraggly) cherry trees.

 If you want to go for the full hanami experience with bountiful blooms in pink and purple hues, check out the Tai Po Waterfront Park or Kwan Kung Pavilion on Cheung Chau.
 Both are home to a lovely collection of cherry trees, whose feathery pink flowers draw countless visitors every year.
 One of the best places to indulge in hanami, however, may surprise you—Harbour North shopping mall in North Point has made a name for itself over the last few years by hosting regular seasonal Japanese flower installations at its expansive waterfront space.
 From perfectly groomed pink sakura tunnels to waterfall-esque wisteria displays, they’ve got the floral explosion thing down pat.